Click Here To Schedule A Consultation

 A ripped earring hole can annoy you and keep you from feeling and looking like the best version of yourself.
 Luckily, a quick in-office surgical procedure can be done to fix the ripped earring hole and restore your self-confidence.
 Dr. Green in NYC is a board-certified dermatologist with extensive experience repairing torn earlobes, whether the split was caused by a traumatic incident or by wearing heavy earrings or gauges.
 Usually, patients who undergo earlobe repair surgery have a quick recovery time and don’t need to take any time away from other responsibilities to accommodate downtime.
 Most patients resume their usual daily activities immediately after the ear lobe repair procedure is completed.
 Dr. Green will provide detailed aftercare instructions following your ear lobe repair to ensure you get the best cosmetic results from treatment.

-Can a torn earlobe be repaired?
+Will a torn earlobe heal itself?

 How do I get started with repairing my torn earlobes today?

-If you’re bothered by a partially split earlobe, a complete earlobe tear, or keloid scarring, Dr. Michele Green is here to help.
-Whether the look of your earlobe has been affected by an injury, wearing gauges, or heavy earrings, Dr. Green can repair your earlobe in a quick and simple outpatient procedure that allows you to resume your normal activities the same day.
-Dr. Green is an internationally renowned cosmetic dermatologist with over 25 years of experience providing the best non-invasive treatments, including earlobe repair.
-Exceptional patient testimonials and outstanding patient satisfaction support her expertise and artful skills.
-She is consistently voted one of the best physicians in New York City by Castle Connolly, The New York Times, Super Doctors, and New York Magazine.
+Dr. Green is an internationally renowned cosmetic dermatologist with over 25 years of experience providing the best non-invasive treatments, including earlobe repair procedures, dermal fillers, laser treatments, and more.
+She is consistently voted one of the best physicians in New York City by Castle Connolly, The New York Times, Super Doctors, and New York Magazine due to her outstanding patient satisfaction and expertise.
 The safety and satisfaction of her patients are always Dr. Green’s top priority, and she will take the time to develop a treatment plan for you that centers on your specific concerns and aesthetic goals.
-To schedule a consultation with Dr. Green and learn more about earlobe repair, please call our NYC office at 212-535-3088 or contact us online.
+To schedule a consultation with Dr. Green and learn more about how to repair your torn earlobes today, please call our NYC office at 212-535-3088 or contact us online.

 Related Topics

-Call Us (212) 535-3088
+NYC Office (212) 535-3088